imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-that-your-partner-is-cheating.md

 According to Freud, repetitive dreams often mirror our current emotional state.
 If you're feeling sad, frustrated, or anxious in your daily life, these emotions might manifest in your dreams as repeated infidelity.

-**4. Cheating with an Ex:** Dreaming about your partner cheating with their ex can indicate feelings of jealousy and worries about the past.
+**Cheating with an Ex:** Dreaming about your partner cheating with their ex can indicate feelings of jealousy and worries about the past.

 ### Jealousy and Comparisons